Écoles Sans Frontières

 "defend the basic right to education in the respect of human dignity.
 To develop education and human resources for the underprivileged populations and to contribute to the safeguard of their culture of origin.
 To facilitate, by teaching, the search for durable solutions for the refugees".

-The motto of the organisation is L'instruction, c'est l'espoir ("Education is hope").
+The organisation's motto is L'instruction, c'est l'espoir ("Education is hope"), reflecting its focus on education as a means of improving social conditions and supporting communities affected by poverty, displacement, and limited educational opportunities.